PlumpMath/eventloop-16/README.md

 # Project Name

-> A mobile platform that provides up to date information on events based on location.
+> EventLoop: A mobile platform that provides up to date information on events based on location.

 ## Team